MicrosoftDocs/memdocs/memdocs/intune/user-help/check-status-linux.md

 ### Password complexity

-When passsword complexity requirements are enforced, devices with weak passwords are marked as noncompliant.
+When password complexity requirements are enforced, devices with weak passwords are marked as noncompliant.
 To resolve this issue, update your device password so that it meets your organization’s requirements for length and quality.

 ### Device encryption
 When encryption requirements are enforced, devices that aren’t encrypted are marked as noncompliant.
 To resolve this issue, encrypt the local data on your device in accordance with your organization’s encryption policies.